guyett92/monetizico/README.md

 # Exchange

 Exchange is a community-focused e-commerce marketplace.
-We are guided by four key principes:
+We are guided by four key principles:

 1. Safety
 2. Simplicity